brielsilva/brielsilva/README.md

 ### Hi there, I'm Gabriel

-## I'm a college student from brazil, studying Computer Engineer
+## I'm a Member of LAPISCO, a laboratory with focus on computer vision, currently i am a software engineer on the lab
 - NodeJS, Java, React e Docker
 - Looking to collaborate on open source projects